ESO User Portal General Information and FAQ page.

 Answer: The ESO User Portal runs under any modern browser.

-- I have problems with the web form.
+- I have problems with logging into the User Portal and/or authenticating myself when starting a User Portal dependent application.
 Who should I contact?

-Answer: In case of problems please contact the ESO User Support Department.
+Answer: In case of problems please submit a helpdesk ticket via the button on the top right of this page (note that the login link on top right uses the User Portal).
 Please provide as many details as you think necessary (including what you are trying to do, in what way it fails, what browser (version) you are using, etc.).

 - Is there an ESO User Portal Newsletter?